-Approximately 125 million people worldwide wear contact lenses, over 30 million of those in the U.S. And they’ve come a long way since their invention in 1887.
-Today’s contact lenses are comfortable, safe, durable, and allow the wearer to be as active as they want to be.
+Approximately 125 million people worldwide wear contact lenses, over 30 million of those people are in the U.S. Contact lenses have come a long way since their invention in 1887.
+Today’s contact lenses are more comfortable, safe, durable, and allow the wearer to be as active as they want to be.

 At Eye & Lasik Center, we offer all types of contact lenses and professionally fit you for lenses that are just right for you.

-Our Optometrists are highly trained and experienced in the care and management of all types of contact lenses, including hard to fit lenses such as bifocal, toric, and post-surgical.
+Our Optometrists are highly trained and experienced in the care and management of all types of contact lenses.
+These include hard to fit lenses such as bifocal, toric, and post-surgical.
 During your visit, we will use the most up to date contact lens and fitting techniques to determine the best lens to meet your lifestyle needs.
-Fitting appointments and follow-up visits are required by law to ensure proper fit prior to ordering contact lens supplies.
+Our team, by law, requires fitting appointments and follow-up visits to ensure a proper fit prior to ordering contact lens supplies.
 During these fittings, we will assess and evaluate the comfort and effectiveness of your proposed lenses.
-Trial lenses are provided at no additional cost to you.
+You will go home with a pair of trial lenses after this visit to be sure they are the right fit for you.

 Soft contact lenses account for over 85 percent of contact lenses worn.
 Traditional soft contacts are made of soft plastic polymers and water.
 They allow oxygen to permeate through the lens to the cornea, so they breathe and are very comfortable.
-They are instantly comfortable, with no break in for your eyelids (gas permeable lenses can take some getting used to).
+They are instantly comfortable, with no adjustment period (gas permeable lenses can take some getting used to).
 For some prescriptions, soft contacts may not offer quite the same quality of vision as gas permeable lenses.